dan-bolger/airport_challenge/README.md

 ## Task

-We have a request from a client to write the software to control the flow of planes at an airport.
-The planes can land and take off provided that the weather is sunny.
+"We have a request from a client to write the software to control the flow of planes at an airport.
+The planes can land and take off, provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.
-Here are the user stories that we worked out in collaboration with the client.
+Here are the user stories that we worked out in collaboration with the client:"

 ```
 As a pilot